Live Editing: How to Edit Audio While Recording in Descript

 deleting textdeleting textdeleting text

 Because edits are non-destructive, if you prefer a take that you deleted, you can revert to it easily.
-Just to the timeline at the bottom, place your mouse at the edge of the clip, and drag it.
+Just go to the timeline at the bottom, place your mouse at the edge of the clip, and drag it.
 There you will see everything you deleted should you want to restore it.
 In this example, I wanted to restore “all her life” to the recording.

 restoring textrestoring textrestoring text